metasikander/www.BitcoinHivemind.com/_posts/2015-12-16-case-against-augur.md

 3. My own personal interpretation perspective on the factors driving Augur's $5 million dollar crowdsale.

 ## Part One - Augur Has No Future
-> It's hard to screw up any more than this.

 ### 1. Who am I to criticize Augur, you might ask?
 Well, I am the creator of Augur!